 Second, Fannie Mae and Freddie Mac expand the pool of funds available for housing by attracting new secondary mortgage market investors through offering packaged mortgage-backed securities and guaranteeing the timely payment of principal and interest on the underlying mortgages.
 This makes secondary mortgage markets more liquid and lowers interest rates paid by mortgage borrowers.

 Though both enterprises are better known by their nicknames, Fannie Mae and Freddie Mac have more official titles: Fannie Mae is the Federal National Mortgage Association (FNMA) and Freddie Mac is the Federal Home Loan Mortgage Corporation (FMCC).

 Fannie Mae was created in 1939 to combat the lack of affordable housing during the Great Depression.
 It helped provide continuous and steady funding for housing and introduced a new type of mortgage to the market: the long-term, fixed-rate loan with an option to refinance at any time.

 In 1954, Fannie Mae adopted a private-public mixed ownership hybrid structure, under the Federal National Mortgage Association Charter Act.

 For years, Fannie Mae was the primary buyer and seller of federally backed mortgages in the country until it was privatized by the U.S. government in 1968, making it a shareholder-owned company funded entirely with private capital.
-Two years after this, Fannie Mae was approved to buy conventional mortgages in addition to FHA and VA loans.
+Two years after this, Fannie Mae was approved to buy conventional mortgages in addition to Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) loans.

 Fannie Mae also became even less popular in 1970 when Congress created Freddie Mac to compete with Fannie Mae.